+Helicopter capture and radio-collaring operations began in Yellowstone National Park on the 14th.
 This year up to 20 wolves will be collared.
 Service Biologists Boyd and Meier will be assisting.

 Wolves are dispersing and we anticipate a sharp increase in new wolf pack formation.
 Please report wolf sightings so that we can focus aircraft searches or our track surveys this winter.